djipco/webmidi/website/api/classes/Input.md

 <a id="event:disconnected"></a>

-Event emitted when the The [`Input`](Input) becomes unavailable.
+Event emitted when the [`Input`](Input) becomes unavailable.
 This event is typically fired when the MIDI device is unplugged.